 When your jacket stops beading, the outer fabric ‘wets out’ (becomes saturated with water).
 Your jacket then loses its breathability, perspiration builds up inside, your clothing feels heavier, and you soon get cold as the water in the fabric conducts heat away from your skin.

 You can't just use regular detergents to clean your waterpoofs though, as these often contain additives that attract water, such as surfectants.
 These additives help to loosen dirt, but work against your clothing's DWR if they're not rinsed off properly.

-The solution is to wash your kit with pure soap or a specialist cleaner (like Nikwax Tech Wash or Grangers Performance Wash).
+The solution is to wash your kit with pure soap or a specialist wash and reproofing solution.
 It's important to never to use fabric softeners or conditioners on your technical clothing as these will destroy any wicking, repellency and breathability they once had!

 If your garment stops beading up, it doesn’t necessarily mean the DWR has worn off.
 It may just have been temporarily masked by dirt and abrasion.
 In which case, it can be revived!

 Often you can realign the DWR's molecules and restore performance by giving it a wash and then applying heat.
 After this, the fabric should bead up again.
 You can apply heat by using a cool iron or by tumble drying on a low heat.
 If your clothing is still not beading properly after you've washed and heat treated it, then it’s time to reproof.